a-b-street/docs/book/src/project/retrospective/README.md

 #### Map editing

-It would be so simple if that complex map model representation was nice and immutable.
+It would be so simple if that map model representation was nice and immutable.
 But the whole point of A/B Street is to explore changes to the built environment.
 Aside from the UIs for this (which themselves went through many design iterations and usability studies), supporting this in the map model layer has been tough.

 - Representing edits durably, even when a map is rebuilt from updated OSM data.
 - Handling undo/redo.
 When you change the lanes of one road, it might invalidate the traffic signal policy nearby.